 These fruits are an excellent source of vitamins A and C. In fact, just 1 cup of chopped mangoes will fulfil 100% of your daily recommended intake of vitamin C and over 30% of your daily recommended intake of vitamin A.

 Guavas are rich in a huge variety of vitamins and nutrients—including vitamin C and vitamin E, polyphenols, carotenoids, isoflavonoids and folate—which is ideal for you to eat during pregnancy.
-Guavas also help with digestion and can strengthen your little one's nervous system.
+Guavas also help with digestion and can strengthen your child's nervous system.

 Watermelons are a source of vitamin A, C, and B6, along with magnesium and potassium.
 They're also rich in fibre, which aids in bowel movements and reduces constipation.
 Eating watermelon during the last trimester of your pregnancy can be a way to relieve muscle cramps, heartburn, and swelling in hands and feet (oedema).